remcalu/Chrome-Auto-History-Deleter/README.md

 Once you add a list, the next time chrome launches, it will erase all links that contain the blacklisted words as substrings.

 ## Notes
--The search is not case sensitive
+- The search is not case sensitive
--Currently due to unknown issues with the chrome history API it only deletes history that is older than 2-3 days old -History is deleted every time chrome is launched for the first time, as in when there are no more chrome tasks in task manager and then it is launched
+- Currently due to unknown issues with the chrome history API it only deletes history that is older than 2-3 days old
+- History is deleted every time chrome is launched for the first time, as in when there are no more chrome tasks in task manager and then it is launched